 That’s why, to prevent you from doing exactly this every time, Red Alert has a greater emphasis on unique missions in the single player campaign.
 There are tons of scripted missions where you have only a handful of units without the ability to build more.
 These include chasing an escaping spy, stopping a nuclear meltdown, protecting a convoy, capturing tech centers before a time limit runs out, and timing your assault to pinch a base from both sides before a truck escapes.
 The Allies even have a unit dedicated to these missions – super commando Tanya – and you’ll spend plenty of time with her as she infiltrates, escapes, and sabotages her way up and down the Iron Curtain.
 The variety introduced by each mission’s different, clever constraints is actually quite appreciated.

-They also allow for more of a story to play out with excellent continuity – an Allied mission to rescue Einstein is referenced with the spy chase mission on the Soviet side.
+They also allow for more of a story to play out with excellent continuity – an Allied mission to rescue Einstein is countered with the spy chase mission on the Soviet side.
 Cutscenes in general do a superb job of matching the missions this round, as opposed to the sometimes random clips in the original.
 Levels themselves get in on the action, and one Allied mission has you returning to a base you built in a previous mission.
 Your base will be there exactly as you left it, with an obvious benefit if you took the time to build big earlier.

 As for the AI, it’s about as competent as the last game, but with a heavier use of scripting.
 You’ll see AI repeat tactics and methods, especially when reloading a failed mission.
 Enemy AI remains as capable as ever at finding the undefended path to your base, and recognizing when your defenses are too strong to beat in one area.
 The maps work to make sure you’ll have to watch more than one side, and a careless commander can expect a naval landing or air drop right into the defenseless heart of their territory.
-AI’s still not as hot on the defensive side, as you’re once again just tearing down the walls of a pre-built scenario.
+AI’s still not so hot on the defensive side, as you’re once again just tearing down the walls of a pre-built scenario.
 And of course, pathfinding for your units remains as miserable as ever.
 Your groups will split up and wander around like errant children, and just forget about sending a large group across a bridge.

 The AI also cheats with both eyes open.
 It can parachute infantry types that you can’t, build where you can’t, starts with more money, enjoys the luxury of having its elaborate base pre-built, and other little bonuses to help it along.
 Those transports that keep dropping artillery tracks on the beach near your base?
 They’re not coming from any building on the map.
 Even if you annihilate the enemy’s naval capability, it will still receive off-map support and reinforcements.
 And there were a few missions where units intentionally hid out in the darkest reaches of the map, prolonging the mission until I found him.
 I’d expect it of a human player, but not the fucking AI.